AbhishekPednekar84/personal-blog-site/content/linux-vps-deployment.md

 To get started with DigitalOcean, we will first need to [sign up](https://www.digitalocean.com/) and create an account.
 Once logged in, we can create and configure a droplet (VPS).
 Below are the steps.

 1. Create a new project and provide an appropriate name (Ex: *Flask Demo App*)
-2. On the project's control panel, select *Get started with a Droplet* to create our VPS
+2. On the project's control panel, select *Get started with a Droplet* to create a VPS
 3. Choose an image.
 We will be using *Ubuntu 18.04.3* for our demo app.
 If choosing another Linux distribution, the commands in the subsequent section might vary.
 4. Choose a plan - the most inexpensive (Standard / $5 per month) plan will suffice
 5. Select a datacenter region.
-Since this is a demo app, I will be choosing the one closest to my current location
+This would ideally be one closest to where a majority of our end users are located.
+In the present case, any region will do
 6. For the authentication process, we will select *One-time password* for now and set up an SSH key later on.
 The password will be sent to the email address provided at the time of registration
 7. Give an appropriate name (Ex: *Flask-Demo-Server*) for the server and click on *Create Droplet*